nmushegian/minicash-wikidocs/pages/consensus.md

 	- POW is not a race to "first", it is "which has the most work".
 The "winner is first" model comes from a difficulty-based throttle.
 	- POW would still work even if it was just a stream of [prev, root] with no timestamp, difficulty, or any other parameter, as long as there is an incentive to produce blocks (ie, if there are people paying to transact)
 		- time warping is irrelevant, if you spend your time working on "future" blocks, then your present block will have less expected work
 	- Some pool strategies might appear similar to selfish mining, but selfish mining is irrelevant because it has no impact on the definition of the correct system state.
 Pools are already a quasi-cartel that defers to the most efficient pool unless there is a "mutiny".
 An incentive for a "mutiny" appears when a cartel "leader" attempts double-spends or censorship, simply because it is less profitable from the POV of the protocol.
 Double-spends are targeted and localized.
 Censorship is a sustained expense.
-The schelling point for a mutiny is either 1) a
+The schelling point for a mutiny is either 1) a double spend or 2)
 	-
 	-
 	-